Mythical-Github/World_of_Horror_Palette_Swapper/README.md

 # World_of_Horror_Palette_Swapper
-A ReShade filter for adding and using alternative palettes in World of Horror
+A ReShade filter for adding and using alternative palettes in World of Horror Made by Mythical
+You can contact me via Discord at 𝓜𝔂𝓽𝓱𝓲𝓬𝓪𝓵#4914 to have me add your palettes in or for whatever other reason

 Operating System Compatibility List:
 Windows: Yes (Atleast 7 and up)